-While large-sized transformers have benefited from pre-training on large-scale data, researchers have been adding knowledge to the transformers, guiding them to focus on key elements during learning.
-For language-only transformers, knowledge-enhanced models used knowledge masking strategy~\citep{DBLP:journals/corr/abs-1904-09223,DBLP:journals/tacl/JoshiCLWZL20} or knowledge-aware pre-training tasks~\citep{DBLP:conf/aaai/SunWLFTWW20,DBLP:journals/corr/abs-2107-02137} to understand the language data distribution.
-As for vision-language multi-modal discrimination models, OSCAR~\citep{DBLP:conf/eccv/Li0LZHZWH0WCG20}, ERNIE-ViL~\citep{DBLP:conf/aaai/0010TYSTW021} and ERNIE-Layout~\citep{DBLP:journals/corr/abs-2210-06155} leveraged object tags, scene graphs, and document layouts as extra knowledge to help the models better align language and vision modalities, respectively.
-Among multi-modal generation models, Make-A-Scene~\citep{DBLP:journals/corr/abs-2203-13131} emphasized the importance of object and face regions by integrating domain-specific perceptual knowledge.
-While current text-to-image diffusion models suffer from attribute misalignment problems~\citep{DBLP:journals/corr/abs-2204-06125}, they have not employed any specific knowledge of objects.
+\textbf{Knowledge-Enhanced Pre-trained Models.} While transformers benefit from pre-training on large-scale data, many attempts have been adding knowledge to guide them to focus on key elements during learning.
+For language-based tasks, knowledge-enhanced models used knowledge masking strategy~\cite{DBLP:journals/corr/abs-1904-09223,DBLP:journals/tacl/JoshiCLWZL20} or knowledge-aware pre-training tasks~\cite{DBLP:conf/aaai/SunWLFTWW20,DBLP:journals/corr/abs-2107-02137} to understand the language data distribution.
+As for vision-language multi-modal discrimination models, OSCAR~\cite{DBLP:conf/eccv/Li0LZHZWH0WCG20}, ERNIE-ViL~\cite{DBLP:conf/aaai/0010TYSTW021} and ERNIE-Layout~\cite{DBLP:journals/corr/abs-2210-06155} leveraged object tags, scene graphs, and document layouts as extra knowledge to help the models better align language and vision modalities.
+Among multi-modal generation models, Make-A-Scene~\cite{DBLP:journals/corr/abs-2203-13131} emphasized the importance of object and face regions by integrating domain-specific perceptual knowledge.
+While current text-to-image diffusion models suffer from attribute misalignment problems~\cite{DBLP:journals/corr/abs-2204-06125}, they have not employed any specific knowledge of objects.
 Herein, ERNIE-ViLG~2.0 utilizes the knowledge of key elements in images and text to enhance diffusion models, leading to better fine-grained image-text alignment in generated pictures.